nil1729/QuizApp/README.md

-## The Quiz App
-This Task is given by BITS PILANI [SU Tech Team](https://su-bitspilani.org/index.html).
-It is created using vanilla Javascript and Fetch API calling.
-For Using this App and want to put your own questions, just put your question in  the **quizdata.json** file.

 # The Quiz App #

 This is a simple JavaScript quiz app.
+This Task is given by BITS PILANI [SU Tech Team](https://su-bitspilani.org/index.html).

 Take the [sample quiz](https://nil1729.github.io/QuizApp/) to see how it works.